 We talk a lot about process—not outcome—and trying to consistently take all the best information you can and consistently make good decisions.
 Sometimes they work and sometimes they don’t, but you reevaluate them all.

-I am a recent graduate of the Master’s of Statistical Practice program at Carnegie Mellon University.
+I am an Associate Data Engineer at the Axis Group LLC.
+I recently graduated from the the Master’s of Statistical Practice program at Carnegie Mellon University.
 My interests lie in the intersection of computing and statistical analyses.
 More specifically I strive to use modern computing techniques and frameworks in conjunction with classical statistical methods to provide meaningful insights from data.
 For an overview of my work be sure to check out my resume!